 - Rental Unit to Earn Passive Income

-You can design an ADU with an entrance, kitchen, bathroom, and bedroom, and then rent it out to short-term or long-term tenants.
+You can design an ADU with a separate entrance, kitchen, bathroom, and bedroom, and then rent it out to short-term or long-term tenants.

 - Increased Property Value

-According to Forbes, more homeowners are willing to pay for properties with ADUs attached since they realize the benefits of using them for living arrangements or investment values.
+According to Forbes, more homeowners are willing to pay for properties with ADUs attached as they see the benefits of using them for additional living spaces or investment/rental purposes.

-In general, building an ADU above the garage might cost a little more, but the return on investment (ROI) should make that cost worthwhile.
+In general, building an ADU above the garage might come with a significant cost, but the return on investment (ROI) should make that cost worthwhile.

 Estimated Cost of Building an ADU Over Garage

-Like any building job, the importance of getting good and experienced builders factors greatly into the cost and quality of their work.
+Like any building project, the importance of getting quality experienced contractors factors greatly into the cost and quality of their work.

 The costs of building an ADU over a garage will depend on quite a few factors.
 Some projects will require more labor or materials, and the complexity and amount of work required vary from one garage to another.
 Importantly, the existing structural foundations of garages vary and will certainly impact the costs of an ADU above garage.